zegl/kube-score/README.md

 `kube-score` can run in your CI/CD environment and will exit with exit code 1 if a critical error has been found.
 The trigger level can be changed to warning with the `--exit-one-on-warning` argument.

-The input to `kube-score` should be all applications that you deploy to the same namespace for the best result.
+The input to `kube-score` should be all applications/objects that you deploy to the same namespace for the best result.

 ### Example with Helm